-Winton Partners was last year named the developer of Marlborough Precinct, the area around Marlborough Oval that stretches between Jimmy's Point, Catalina Bay and the seaplane hangar on Launch Road.
+Winton Partners was last year named the developer of Marlborough Precinct the area around Marlborough Oval that stretches between Jimmy's Point, Catalina Bay and the seaplane hangar

 HLC has since started enabling work on the site which is expected to continue for the next few months.
-Once complete, Winton Partners will commence its own civil works, including developing a lookout at Jimmy's Point.
+Once complete, Winton Partners will commence its own civil works, including developing a lookout at limmy's Point.